-Equation 10 expresses the maximal effect of the tolerance resulting from the +/- 2.5 meter variation in the output X and Y positions.
+Equation 10 expresses the maximal effect of the tolerance resulting from the +/-2.5 meter variation in the output X and Y positions.
 In determining the margin of error produced by this variation, we must calculate the magnitude of the difference of these two calculations.
 The below plot expresses this as the measured angle error.

 Figure 11: Graph plotting the effect of an applied 5 meter error in both X and Y distances on calculating the angle of the surface in the XY plane.
-Note that the error is most consistently high, excluding the initial spikes of all plots, when Y = 0.
-Given Y = 0, the error in angle measurement is less than 22.5 degrees when the X positional distance is 17.07 meters or less.
+Note that at a measured angle error of 22.5 degrees, the line produced from an actual Y distance of 10 m is the last line to dip below 22.5 degrees..
+Given Y = 10 m, the error in angle measurement is less than 22.5 degrees when the X positional distance is 17.07 meters or less.

 As figure 2 demonstrates, the tolerance affects the fulfillment of the project's requirement of +/- 22.5 degrees error when the X distance is 17.07 meters or less.
-However, since this interval is within the interval of 0 to 25 meters, it is considered noisy data and will thus be filtered.
+However, since this interval is within the interval of 0 to 25 meters, the combination of these two data points will not occur.

 Next one must consider the tolerance resulting from the calculation of the device's three planar angles.
-Let θ_1 be the compass heading output from the IMU and θ_2 be the output y angle of the inclinometer. θ_1 has an accuracy of within 2.5 degrees [11]. θ_2 has an accuracy of within 1.15 degrees [14].
+Let $\theta_1$ be the compass heading output from the IMU and $\theta_2$ be the output y angle of the inclinometer. $\theta_1$ has an accuracy of within 2.5 degrees [11]. $\theta_2$ has an accuracy of within 1.15 degrees [14].
 The below equations calculate the coordinates of the vector for the inclinometer y angle output and the compass heading in 3 dimensions.